nikitavoloboev/data/docs/focusing/goals.md

 - [Happy New Year HN!
 What are your plans for the new year?
 (2021)](https://news.ycombinator.com/item?id=29746344)
 - [Ask HN: What is your new year's resolution?
 (2022)](https://news.ycombinator.com/item?id=34192647)
+- [YearCompass](https://yearcompass.com/) - Booklet that helps close your year and plan the next one.